As a result, there’s a lot left unclear. In this article, we’ll inform you about what we know so far, so that you can get a picture of what to expect.

 When will the ePrivacy regulation arrive?

 Originally, it was planned that ePrivacy and the GDPR would take effect at the same time.
-This plan has long since been abandoned.
-EU member states continue to fail to come to an agreement on the terms.
-They rejected a compromise in November 2019.
-Some member states have requested a complete redraft of the regulation.
-Since a year-long transition period is also predicted for the ePrivacy regulation, there won’t be any need to reckon with an immediate implementation of the draft.
+This plan has long since been abandoned: For years, the EU member states haven’t been able to agree on a common policy and turned down a compromise proposal in November 2020.
+Some members of the Council even called for a complete redesign of the regulation.
+Since a year-long transition period is also predicted for the ePrivacy Regulation, there won’t be any need to reckon with an immediate implementation of the draft signed off by all participating countries.
 To which extent the draft will still be changed can’t yet be predicted.
 However, it’s fairly likely that this won’t remain as the final version.
+For 2021, Portugal will assume the Council Presidency, taking over from Germany and Croatia, whose proposals failed in 2020.

 Criticism of the draft

 Cuts made by an ePrivacy Regulation such as the one currently under negotiation affect operators of internet services and the online marketing industry, in particular (in addition to citizens whose privacy is to be protected).
 So, it’s not very surprising that the greatest criticism is drawn from these areas.
-The advertising industry, in particular, finds fault with the EU project.
+The advertising industry finds fault with the EU project.

 - Financing for online media at risk: The biggest point of criticism is that ad-financed online media are in danger.
 At the moment, there are individual blogs, newspaper websites, and other media in our business model that are dependent upon pop-up ads.
 Users don’t pay with monetary value, but instead through ad consumption.
 The number of pop-ups is based for the most part on data that’s collected by advertisers through tracking.
 If the ePrivacy Regulation takes effect in its current form, then such advertisements would only be possible when paired with explicit approvals that most users probably would not give.
 Parts of the online marketing industry are apprehensive that the free availability of information on the internet could be prevented.